 The Pharmacy is required by law to maintain the privacy of your Protected Health Information (“PHI”) and to provide individuals with notice of our legal duties and privacy practices with respect to PHI.
 We will not use or disclose PHI about you without your written authorization, except as described in this Notice.
 The Pharmacy is required to notify affected individuals following a breach of their unsecured PHI.
 PHI is information about you, including basic demographic information, that may identify you and that relates to your past, present or future physical or mental health or condition and related health care services.
 This Notice of Privacy Practices (“Notice”) describes how we may use and disclose PHI about you to carry out treatment, payment or health care operations and for other specified purposes that are permitted or required by law.
 The Notice also describes your rights with respect to PHI about you.

 You have the following rights with respect to PHI about you:

-Request a restriction on certain uses and disclosures of PHI.
-You have the right to request additional restrictions on our use or disclosure of PHI about you by sending a written request to Acme Pharmacy, HIPPA Privacy Officer, 2700 Gilchrist Road, Akron, Ohio 44305 or at (330) 733-2263 EXT.
+Right to Request Restrictions.
+You have the right to request restrictions on our use or disclosure of PHI about you by sending a written request to Acme Pharmacy, HIPAA Privacy Officer, 2700 Gilchrist Road, Akron, Ohio 44305 or at (330) 733-2263 EXT.
 55372.
 We are not required to agree to those restrictions except for a request to restrict the disclosure of PHI about the individual to a health plan if the disclosure is for the purpose of carrying out payment or health care operations and is not otherwise required by law, and the PHI pertains solely to a health care item or service for which the individual has paid out of pocket in full.

-Inspect and obtain a copy of PHI.
+Right to Inspect and Copy Your PHI.
 You have the right to access and copy PHI about you contained in a designated record set for as long as the Pharmacy maintains the PHI.
 The designated record set usually will include prescription and billing records.
-To inspect or copy PHI about you, you must send a written request to Acme Pharmacy, HIPPA Privacy Officer, 2700 Gilchrist Road, Akron, Ohio 44305 or at (330) 733-2263 EXT.
+To inspect or copy PHI about you, you must send a written request to Acme Pharmacy, HIPAA Privacy Officer, 2700 Gilchrist Road, Akron, Ohio 44305 or at (330) 733-2263 EXT.
 55372.
 We may charge you a fee for the costs of copying, mailing and supplies that are necessary to fulfill your request.
 If the PHI that is the subject of a request is maintained in one or more designated record sets electronically and if you request an electronic copy of such information, we will provide you with access to the PHI in the electronic form and format requested if readily producible in such form and format; or, if not, in a readable electronic form and format as agreed upon by us and you.
 We may deny your request to inspect and copy in certain limited circumstances.
 If you are denied access to PHI about you, you may request that the denial be reviewed.

-Receive an accounting of disclosures of PHI.
+Right to Receive an Accounting of Disclosures of PHI.
 You have the right to receive an accounting of the disclosures we have made of PHI about you for the six years prior to the date on which the accounting is requested for most purposes other than treatment, payment, or health care operations.
 The accounting will exclude certain disclosures, such as disclosures we have made directly to you, disclosures you authorize, disclosures to friends or family members involved in your care, and disclosures for notification purposes.
 The right to receive an accounting is subject to certain other exceptions, restrictions, and limitations.
-To request an accounting, you must submit a request in writing to Acme Pharmacy, HIPPA Privacy Officer, 2700 Gilchrist Road, Akron, Ohio 44305 or at (330) 733-2263 EXT.
+To request an accounting, you must submit a request in writing to Acme Pharmacy, HIPAA Privacy Officer, 2700 Gilchrist Road, Akron, Ohio 44305 or at (330) 733-2263 EXT.
 55372.
 Your request must specify the time period, but may not be longer than six years.
-The first accounting you request within a 12 month period will be provided free of charge, but you may be charged for the cost of providing additional accountings.
+The first accounting you request within a 12- month period will be provided free of charge, but you may be charged for the cost of providing additional accountings.
 We will notify you of the cost involved and you may choose to withdraw or modify your request at that time.